How to Open Your First IRA

 This could occur, for example, if the stock market does really well over a given period, upping the portion of your portfolio taken up by stocks.

 If this is the case, you might consider selling some stocks and purchasing bonds to bring your portfolio back in line with your goals.
-Periodic check-ins can also provide opportunities to examine fees and other costs and their impact on your portfolio.
+Periodic check-ins can also provide opportunities to examine fees and other costs (like taxes) and their impact on your portfolio.

 When you’re ready to invest, whether through retirement accounts, brokerage accounts, by yourself, or with help, these strategies can help you build an investment plan to match your financial situation.